Ukraine crisis: India ramps up evacuation, Russia promises help | Business

 - India

+Ministry of External Affairs said around 6,400 people have been brought back under Operation Ganga that was launched to evacuate Indian nationals, while over 7,400 more are expected to return home to safety over the next two days, officials said.

+MEA spokesperson Arindam Bagchi said the number of people who have left Ukraine since advisories were issued to them to evacuate stood at nearly 18,000.

-An implacable Russia, which is pressing ahead with its bombardment of key Ukrainian cities, while rejecting calls by the international community for cessation of hostilities, bared a softer side, saying it is ready to send 130 buses to evacuate stranded Indian students and other foreigners from Ukraine's battle-scarred Kharkiv and Sumy cities to its Belgorod region.
+An implacable Russia, which is pressing ahead with its bombardment of key Ukrainian cities, while rejecting calls by the international community for cessation of hostilities, offered a glimmer of hope to Indians stuck in the war zone, saying it is ready to send 130 buses to evacuate them from Ukraine's battle-scarred Kharkiv and Sumy to its Belgorod region.

-The Ministry of External Affairs (MEA), meanwhile, said evacuation efforts from Ukraine have gathered pace, with about 1,000 Indians having left Kharkiv for nearby Pisochyn pursuant to its advisory a day ago.

-MEA spokesperson Arindam Bagchi said at a media briefing the Indian side is in touch with both Ukrainian and Russian authorities to examine the modalities of how Indians can be evacuated from Kharkiv and Sumy, where many students have taken shelter in basements of apartment buildings and bomb shelters to escape shelling and missile barrages fired by the Russian military.
-A young medical student Naveen SG from Karnataka was killed in one such shelling on Tuesday when he ventured out to buy food for himself and fellow students, who cowered inside a shelter in freezing cold, running out of supplies.

-''We are closely following the developments in Kharkiv, Sumy and other cities in eastern Ukraine.
-As you know yesterday we issued an advisory for Indians in Kharkiv to leave the city by 6 PM local time.
-Pursuant to this a large number of students have left Kharkiv and are currently in nearby Pisochyn.
-We estimate this number to be around 1,000,'' he said.

-''We are currently looking at transportation options to move them from there to western Ukraine or southern Ukraine depending on the transportation options,'' Bagchi said.
+''The pace of Operation Ganga continues to accelerate.
+During the last 24 hours, 15 flights landed in India, bringing back more than 3,000 Indians,'' Bagchi told a media briefing in New Delhi.

+''With this, it takes the total number of flights under operation Ganga to 30.
+So, we have brought back around 6,400 Indian citizens,'' Bagchi said on Thursday evening.

+Bagchi said that the increased number of flights reflects the large number of Indians who have crossed over from Ukraine and are now in the neighbouring countries.

+''We will further step up efforts to bring all these Indians, who are now in safety, back to India at the earliest...We hope that over the next two-three days, a large number of these people will be back home.
+Till they are brought home, after having crossed the Ukrainian border, our embassies in cooperation with the host governments and local partners are providing food and accommodation to them,'' he said.

-In a glimmer of hope for Indians trapped in Ukraine's bleak landscape with crumbling buildings and flashes of light from missiles whistling across the sky, a top Russian military general said his country was ready with 130 buses to help them exit the battle zone through its borders.
+In a glimmer of hope for Indians trapped in Ukraine's bleak landscape with crumbling buildings and flashes of light from missiles whistling across the sky, a top Russian military general, meanwhile, said his country was ready with 130 buses to help them exit the battle zone through its borders.

 ''A total of 130 comfortable buses are ready to depart to Kharkov (Kharkiv) and Sumy from the Nekhoteyevka and Sudzha checkpoints in the Belgorod Region since 6 AM today in order to Rescue Indian students and citizens of other foreign states,” Colonel-General Mizintsev was quoted as saying by the state-owned TASS news agency.